 After seeing this report, it further convinced me my grandpa was self-medicating a mental disorder because he also smoked, which was very unusual for a Mormon.

 Understand my grandpa

-Reflecting back about my grandpa has helped me to understand my grandpa better.
+Reflecting back on my grandpa has helped me to understand him better.

 Mental disorders and loving hearts